-Valine is an essential amino acid that is needed in our body for a number of functions.
+Valine is an essential amino acids that is needed in our body for a number of functions.
 The name L-valine represents a spatial arrangement in which the amino acid rotates to the left in polarized light.
 L-valine is the form of this amino acid used in the human body.
 Chemically, L-valine is related in structure and function to the other essential amino acids L-leucine and L-isoleucine.

 Our body is not able to produce valine.
 However, essential amino acids are indispensable for the body and must therefore be taken in through the diet.
 Valine is found in many proteins, natural sources include meat, fish, cheese, mushrooms, lentils, sesame seeds, leafy vegetables, soy protein and peanuts.
 For athletes, L-valine supplements can be useful as a food supplement.